Why is this important?

 - sales and after-sales service.

 If a trader has done something which is banned by these regulations, you can report them to Trading Standards, who may decide to take action against the trader.
+From 1 October 2014, if the trader has misled you or behaved in an aggressive way you may also be able to take action to get your money back or get compensation.

 This page tells you about which commercial practices involving free gifts, competitions and prize draws are specifically banned.